 A sewer rat named Sid suddenly invades his house through the pipes.
 He’s loud, gross and forcibly makes himself at home while simultaneously destroying the house.
 While Roddy is lonely, he’s not lonely enough to want him for company, so he tries to trick him back into the sewer through the toilet only to be knocked into the bowl and flushed away by Sid.

 Now lost in a sewer, Roddy finds himself in a massive underground city for rats.
-He wants nothing more than to get back home, and in his efforts to do so he meets Rita, a rough and tumble rat who is being harassed by The Toad, who wants to steal her father’s precious ruby.
+He wants nothing more than to get back home.
+In his efforts to do so, he meets Rita, a rough and tumble rat who is being harassed by The Toad, who wants to steal her father’s precious ruby.
 However, he has much more nefarious plans outside of a little ruby.

 Breakdown: Flushed Away tends to get shit on a lot.
 That’s my lone potty humor joke of the review.
 I’m sorry.

 However, I have noticed that most of the time when this movie gets slighted, it’s in passing.
 Some reviewer will bring this movie up randomly as being terrible when talking about something else.
 Because of that, I was dreading this review.
 However, I realized that I’ve never bothered to go and read a full review of this movie, which I didn’t bother to do until I had nearly finished the movie because I enjoyed it a hell of a lot more than I expected, so I was wondering why the movie got such a bad rep.

 What I found was mixed but mostly positive, with the main issue the reviewers were having with the movie being the exact same one I had.

 I’d almost believe this movie was a punchline for many people based solely on the main plot and the title yet didn’t actually watch this movie or give it a chance.